 Depending on the season you will also undoubtedly come across manatee.
 Our first encounter happened just a half-mile into the trip when we came across two manatees, a large adult female with her youngster.
 Not expecting to see a manatee this far up the river this was certainly an unexpected surprise.

 While the folks at Paddling Adventures did tell us that the river is home to an alligator or two we did not encounter one on our trip.
 There are river otters here also but we did not see them on our trip either.
 We did, however, see numerous schools of fish, turtles and other wildlife.

 In addition to spotting the bald eagle we also saw osprey, hawks, many turkey vultures, ibis, blue herons, egrets, butterflies, and numerous other species of local aquatic birds.
 Another unexpected surprise was seeing a large male deer at the rivers edge getting a drink.

 The highlight of the day, however, belonged to the beautiful manatee that we saw throughout the day.
 There is a place on the river near the end of the journey called the Hospital Hole that had upwards of ten manatees there.
-The Hospital Hole is an eighty-foot deep hole in the middle of the river that is a popular location to spot manatee.
-It got its name due to the relatively large number of people requiring a trip to the hospital after scuba diving in the hole.
+The Hospital Hole extends up to 140 feet deep hole in the middle of the river and is a popular location to spot a manatee.
+The name comes from the supposed healing powers of the water here that draws fish afflicted with parasites.

 On our trip through the Hospital Hole, there were a few folks trying to swim with the manatee, which is not recommended.
 The manatee is a critically endangered species and attempting to get in the water with them is a no-no. It is illegal to harm or injure a manatee in the state of Florida.